 The monitoring councillors all have specific roles, with some attending Academy meetings at the Central office in Victoria Business Park, Roche.

 Our Chair of Monitoring Councillors is Mrs Joanne Nicolle.
 She is a Foundation Monitoring Councillor

 Mr Robert Pearce is a Foundation monitoring councillor.

 Revd Sheila Bawden is our Safeguarding monitoring councillor.

-Mrs Sophie Mansfield parent monitoring councillor.
+Mrs Sophie Mansfield is a parent monitoring councillor.

-Mrs Suzi Bayliss parent monitoring councillor.
+Mrs Suzi Bayliss is a parent monitoring councillor.